sbarissonmez/sdwan-aar-policy-automation/README.md

 * Application SLA Requirement – Defining the application SLA requirements.
 * Application-Aware Routing Policy – Policy maps the classified traffic to the transport tunnel based on the defined SLA requirement.

 This python code that can be used to interact with the `Cisco SD-WAN vManage REST API`.
 You can edit the variables in the environment to point to your own vManage instance.
-The code contains REST API calls to authenticate, modify preferred color in Application Aware Routing policy.

 ![sdwan-aar](./images/sdwan-aar.png)